 While a little different from the typical podcast, Mental Illness Happy Hour is a weekly offering exploring mental health and illness through interviews with psychologists, comedians, and artists.

-Emotional neglect from psychologist and author Dr. Jonice Webb explores how parents can be more attuned to their children’s needs and discuss what happens when that relationship goes wrong.
+Emotional Neglect featuring psychologist and author Dr. Jonice Webb explores how parents can be more attuned to their children’s needs and discuss what happens when that relationship goes wrong.

 3. All in the Mind

-ABC Radio National’s All in the Mind with Lynne Malcolm explores mental health with a strong scientific influence, discussing topics from neuroscience, how to manage workplace bullying, and everything in between.
+ABC Radio National’s All in the Mind with Lynne Malcolm explores mental health with a strong scientific influence, discussing topics including neuroscience and how to manage workplace bullying.

 Each episode is packed with science, providing insight into both the mind and the physical brain.

-The Shame episode by coach and neuroscientist Dr. Alex Korb is a fascinating discussion on how we experience shame in today’s digital age.
+The Reflections on Shame episode featuring coach and neuroscientist Dr. Alex Korb is a fascinating discussion on how we experience shame in today’s digital age.